-In homes in the UK it is very common to operate space heating intermittently; the heating is usually switched off when the occupants are asleep at night and when they are out during the day.
+Abstract In homes in the UK, it is very common to operate space heating intermittently; the heating is usually switched off when the occupants are asleep at night and when they are out during the day.
 The strong association between heating operation and household routines leads to a morning peak in demand which, if it persists following electrification of heating, will require significant reinforcement of electricity supply networks.

-This paper examines factors that underlie current UK home heating practices.
-A unique dataset of heating controller settings from 337 UK homes with smart heating controllers allows investigation of how patterns of heating operation in individual homes contribute to daily patterns of space heating energy consumption at the group level.
-A mixed method approach is followed, combining quantitative analysis of data with interviews with householders, drawing on insights from social practice theory.
-The peak level of space heating demand is found to be higher in the morning than the evening.
+This paper examines factors that underpin how heating is used in the UK.
+A unique dataset of heating controller settings from 337 UK allows investigation of how patterns of heating operation in individual homes contribute to daily patterns of space heating energy consumption at the group level.
+A mixed method approach is followed, combining quantitative analysis of data with interviews with householders.